trustthevote/Rocky/doc/setup.md

   * `config/database.yml`
   * `config/newrelic.yml`
-  * `config/initializers/cookie_verification_secret.rb`
   * `db/bootstrap/partners.yml`
   * `.env.[environment_name]` for example, .env.staging or .env.production

 These files contain configuration items that differ from environment to environment.
 If you don't create your own version on the server a version of these files will be created automatically in the first deploy.
+You will need to manually create your own version for the development environment.

   * `config/states_with_online_registration.yml` - the list of states that have a separate workflow for redirection to their own online system.
   * `config/app_config.yml` - general settings for app behavior (mostly email and cleanup timings)